nicotriballier/okta-scim2-mattermost-rest/README.md

 In the Provisioning tab > API Integration:
 * base url = https://your-scim-server-url/scim/v2
 * API token = your local token ("yyyyyy" above)

+Note:
+Your SCIM server has to be reachable over https.
+If your Mattermost instance + SCIM server is running on AWS, you can take advantage of AWS ELB to do a https to http routing.

 Enjoy!